BERTO: Intent-Driven Network Time Series Forecasting via Natural Language Operator Preferences: Problem Formulation

-Where $\hat{x_{t}} = f_\theta(x_{t-h:t-1}, \mu_{x_{t}}, \sigma_{x_{t}})$ and $\hat{\theta}$ is the optimized model parameter after training.
-In this work, we consider two loss functions, namely MSE and BLF \cite{9930603}.
-Once the model is trained, the predicted value is used to determine the optimal sleep or active state configuration for each cell, thereby minimizing power consumption while maintaining service quality.
+Where \revAdd{$\hat{x_{t}} = f_\theta(x_{t-h:t-1},\mathcal{I}, \mu_{x_{t}}, \sigma_{x_{t}})$ and $\hat{\theta}$ is the optimized model parameter after training.
+After model training, the intent-aware predicted value is used to determine the optimal sleep or active state configuration for each cell, thereby minimizing power consumption while maintaining service quality.
+Taking into account the intent in the forecasted value ensures that the generated prediction is already pre-biased to match the operator's downstream operational constraints}.
 For a cluster with $|B|$ co-located cells and a maximum of $K$ sleep states per cell, the state space for the cluster can be as large as $K^{|B|}$.
 This makes the problem computationally intensive in dense network scenarios where $|B|$ is large.
-To ensure coverage and performance, constraints are applied to the sleep state values, such as prioritizing cells with higher center frequencies or licensed spectrum in scenarios with reduced traffic.
+To ensure coverage and performance, constraints are applied to sleep-state values, such as prioritizing cells with higher center frequencies or licensed spectrum in scenarios with reduced traffic.
 The priority order of cells, denoted as $\mathcal{C}$, is assumed to be known or learned over time.
-The sleep state configuration for the cluster, represented by the vector $\mathbf{z}$, must satisfy the constraints $\mathbf{z} \in \mathcal{C}$.
-The future load vector $\mathbf{\hat{x}}$ for the cells is used to optimize power consumption $P(\mathbf{x}, \mathbf{z})$ while minimizing service quality degradation $f(\mathbf{x}, \mathbf{z})$.
-The optimization problem is defined as:
+The sleep state configuration for the cluster, represented by the vector $\mathbf{z}$, must satisfy the constraints $\mathbf{z} \in \mathcal{C}$. \revAdd{The predicted cell load vector $\mathbf{\hat{x}}$ is used to minimize power consumption $P(\mathbf{x}, \mathbf{z})$ while maximizing service quality $f(\mathbf{x}, \mathbf{z})$.
+The optimization problem is:}

 where the terms $f(\mathbf{x}, \mathbf{z})$ and $P(\mathbf{x}, \mathbf{z})$ capture the trade-off between service quality and power savings.
 The major challenge in solving the problem (1) is to obtain an accurate estimate of $\mathbf{x}$.
 The system model relies on a rich Radio Access Network (RAN) data pipeline, including historical load metrics such as the number of connected users and resource block usage.
 Performance metrics, such as cell throughput and service quality outages, as well as metadata, including holidays and special events, are also leveraged.
-In summary, the future load is predicted using current RAN performance data, enabling actions that conserve power and ensure service quality, as shown in Fig. \ref{fig:solution}.
+In summary, the future load is predicted using current RAN performance data, enabling actions that conserve power and ensure service quality.